 It allows you to understand accounts receivable better than most other equations, which is why DSO is the gold standard of accounts receivable metrics for many companies.
 Although it may not be of the utmost importance to your business, you should at the very least track it and try to find the ideal number.

-Your company's DSO is completely reliant on your accounts receivable.
+Your company's DSO is completely reliant on your accounts receivable process.
 In that case, you have to manage the accounts receivable of your company in a streamlined manner.

 That's where the Maxyfi will help you.
 Just integrate your cloud accounting books with our application and witness the wonders.

-Follow our blogs regularly for more accounting tips.
+Follow our Maxyfi Blogs regularly for more accounting tips.